 The rare Bugatti Veyron was kind of lucky to have been rescued immediately after splashing into the lake.
 But not all Bugatti’s have the same luck.
 A Bugatti Type 22 lay buried in its watery grave (Lake Maggiore in northern Italy) for almost seventy years!
 The story goes thus.
-The 30bhp 1.5-litre four-cylinder engine car with an advanced multi-valve cylinder head was first registered in 1925 in Paris, before being unofficially imported to Switzerland by a young architect.
-When the Swiss government demanded import duty, the car was almost worthless and the best solution for the owner was to push the car into the lake.
-The car was discovered in the 1960’s by local divers.
+The 30bhp 1.5-liter four-cylinder engine car with an advanced multi-valve cylinder head was first registered in 1925 in Paris before being unofficially imported to Switzerland by a young architect.
+When the Swiss government demanded import duty, the car was almost worthless, and the best solution for the owner was to push the car into the lake.
+The car was discovered in the 1960s by local divers.
 But it was only last year that a salvage team recovered the Bugatti that lay covered in mud 53 meters deep.
-On recovery it was realized that one side of the Bugatti was in much better condition than the other as the lake’s mud had helped to preserve it.
-But this not all, the resurrected Bugatti was then auctioned in the Retromobile Auction, fetching £228,000 ($368,860), a cool £160,000 ($258,865) more than the highest estimate!
+On recovery, it was realized that one side of the Bugatti was in much better condition than the other as the lake’s mud had helped to preserve it.
+But this not all; the resurrected Bugatti was then auctioned in the Retromobile Auction, fetching £228,000 ($368,860), a cool £160,000 ($258,865) more than the highest estimate!

 The new owner of this “drowned” Bugatti plans to display it in its current rusty condition.